erdnaxeli/clip/docs/user guide/first_steps.md

 ```

 **Clip** works by including `Clip::Mapper` inside a user defined type, a class or a struct.
-When including this module, a macro is executed to generates a constructor, the method `#parse` we used earlier, and the help.
+When the module is included, a macro is executed and generates a constructor, the method `#parse` we used, and the help message.
-It does that by analysing the type's attributes to find what option and arguments will need to be parsed.
+It does that by analysing the type's attributes to find options and arguments.
-We said it _maps_ the type definition to the expected CLI parameters, hence the name "Mapper".
+We say it _maps_ the type definition to the expected CLI parameters, hence the name "Mapper".

-The advantage is that you get a fully valid type, which guarantees you
+The advantage is that we have a classic type definition, which guarantees us type validation at compilation time.
-type safety at compilation and completion when writing code (if your editor supports it).

 Here **Clip** detected that we need one argument named `NAME`.